rootstrap/blog/content/Setting Up Firebase on Android- Amaury Ricardo.md

     ![Add android plattform](images/fb2.png)

-    In the next step enter the Android applicationId , you can find it on the Gradle file:
+    In the next step enter the Android application id.
+You can find it on the Gradle file:

     ```java
     ....